Twin Pregnancy Warning Signs: When to Call Your Doctor

 Iron 30 mg (1st trimester), 60 mg (until delivery) Prevents anemia and supports fetal development

-Incorporating high-protein shakes can help you meet these increased nutritional demands effectively.
-Prioritize your health for both you and your twins!
+High-protein shakes can help you meet these increased nutritional demands when whole foods aren’t enough.
+Prioritize your health for both you and your twins.

 Monitoring for Gestational Diabetes